Reuse your features: unifying retrieval and feature-metric alignment: Features for Retrieval and Alignment

-The damping parameter $\boldsymbol \lambda$ is formulated as a fixed $6\times6$ diagonal matrix coding the damping independently in each of the 6 DoF of the camera pose, these diagonal values are also learnt.

 \textbf{Loss function} The only supervision for learning is the ground truth pose for the query images, $\left\{ \bar{\mathbf{R}}_q,\bar{\mathbf{t}}_q \right\}$.
-The loss function penalizes the Huber cost of distance in pixels the between the reprojection of the map points in the ground camera pose (Figure \ref{fig:loss}), and the reprojections of the same points in the feature-metric optimized camera pose,$\left\{ \mathbf{R}_{l,q}, \mathbf{t}_{l,q} \right\}$, averaging among the different scales.
+The loss function (\ref{eq:reprojection}) penalizes the Huber cost of distance in pixels the between the reprojection of the map points in the ground truth camera pose, and the reprojection of the same points in the feature-metric optimized camera pose,$\left\{ \mathbf{R}_{l,q}, \mathbf{t}_{l,q} \right\}$, averaging among the different scales.

+Where $\Pi$ represents the reprojection transformation and $\gamma$ is the Huber cost.
 This formulation is not affected by the geometric scale of the scene, as it only works with the reprojection of the points and not directly with camera poses.